zzxwill/oss/intl.en-US/SDK Reference/Java/Manage objects/List objects.md

 This topic describes how to list objects.

 Objects are listed alphabetically.
 You can use ossClient.listObjects to list objects in a bucket.
-The following parameters can be used for listObjects:
+The following parameters can be used for ListObjects:

 -   ObjectListing listObjects\(String bucketName\): lists objects in a bucket.
 A maximum of 100 objects can be listed.
 -   ObjectListing listObjects\(String bucketName, String prefix\): lists objects with the specified prefix in a bucket.
 A maximum of 100 objects can be listed.